log2timeline/dfimagetools/docs/sources/Bodyfile-format.md

 The mode_as_string value contains a POSIX file mode represented as a string, for example 'drwxr-xr-x'.

-Where the first character represents the file entry type:
+The first character represents the file entry type:

 * '-' to indicate a "regular" file (S_IFREG) or unknown type
 * 'b' to indicate a block device (S_IFBLK)